What is fully synthetic oil?

 Fully synthetic oils are artificially created lubricating oils which have improved oil properties compared to mineral oils.
 The fully synthetic oils are produced by chemical processes such as synthesis technologies or polymerisation.
 Short-chain hydrocarbon compounds are combined to form medium and long-chain hydrocarbon compounds and produce fully synthetic oil.
 The advantage of this is that the formula and consistency can be tailored exactly to the needs of the application.
 Typical fully synthetic oils are polyalphaolefins (PAO), polyalkylene glycols (PAG) and ester compounds.

 Fully synthetic oils are often used for engine oils.
 The advantages of fully synthetic oils over mineral oils are better viscosity-temperature behaviour (in cold and heat), better wear protection, lower frictional resistance in the engine and the related fuel savings.
 Furthermore, synthetic oils are more durable than mineral oils and increase the oil change intervals.
 Added additives enhance the oil properties and make the oils even more efficient.
 As some additives only dissolve in mineral oil, a small proportion of mineral oil itself is contained in fully synthetic oil.
 Therefore, the term "fully synthetic oil" is misleading and rather indicates a high content of synthetic oil in the product.
 No engine oil is 100% fully synthetic.
 Only some components can be fully synthetic.

 Due to the complex production process, fully synthetic oils are more expensive to purchase.
 For many applications, fully synthetic oils are not necessarily required, as mineral oils or partially synthetic oils also meet the requirements.
 Fully synthetic oils are required above all for high-performance engines, such as those used in racing.

-Fully synthetic engine oil by ADDINOL
+Synthetic engine oil by ADDINOL

 Typical fully synthetic engine oils are those which are designed for a wide temperature range.
 These are, for example, cold-resistant oils of SAE classes 0w-x or 5w-x.
 However, there are also synthetic oils for high-performance engines, which are assigned to SAE classes 10w40 or 10w60, for example.
-We have compiled some fully synthetic engine oils of the ADDINOL product family for you.
+We have compiled some synthetic engine oils of the ADDINOL product family for you.

-Fully synthetic two-stroke oil
+Synthetic two-stroke oil

 2-stroke engines are sometimes subjected to the highest loads and also require fully synthetic oils to achieve the highest performance.
 This affects private users and racing sportsmen alike.
-For this use ADDINOL offers fully synthetic two-stroke oils.
+For this use ADDINOL offers synthetic two-stroke oils.